 A market cross was erected at some point in the Late Middle Ages, but pulled down in 1786; the marketplace was paved in 1613 and the following year a fountain head was installed as part of the water-distribution system known as Hobson's Conduit, replacing some kind of earlier water-source, mentioned in 1429.
 At that period the area between the cross and fountain was for vendors of fruit, herbs, and vegetables, and the opposite side of the cross was allocated to sellers of milk; other areas were assigned to fishmongers, and to butchers (in front of the Guildhall, for Guildhall Street was earlier known as Butchery Row).
 Vendors of grain, butter and poultry were placed on the north side of the marketplace, and there was a separate row for cookshops, possibly along the eastern side.
 This differentiation was the case in the Middle Ages too, an ordinance of 1377 having specified the various locations; rows named after other particular trades are known from records, although their precise location is uncertain.

-Civic administration seems always to have been based in buildings located beside the marketplace.
+Civic administration seems always to have been based in buildings located beside the marketplace within it, when the marketplace was larger.
 The new Guildhall built in 1386-87 (probably adjoining and superseding a building called the Tolbooth, which thereafter may have been used as a gaol, in addition to continuing its medieval role in collecting market tolls and other revenues that had been put towards the city's fee farm) was designed as a two-storey structure with an arcaded ground floor open on three sides, to accommodate market stalls; court sessions were held and other administrative business dealt with on the upper floor.
 That butchers, fishmongers, and tanners were selling in the marketplace on a regular basis is indicated by a local ordinance prohibiting them from setting up stalls there on days other than the official market day (Saturday).

 Lack of space in the marketplace became increasingly apparent as the economy grew.
+A mid-fifteenth century sketch plan shows how crowded it had become, with particular areas, referred to as markets in their own right, where specialized goods were sold, such as leather, cheese, fish, peas, corn, and timber while some of the rows of stalls had developed into more permanent structures and had become, in effect, shopping streets, but with their more humble origins still reflected in names such as Cutlers Row, Cordwainers Row, and Smiths Row, while Fair Yard Lane (as later known) led from the marketplace to a space where livestock were held pending sale to butchers.
 In 1346 an attempt was made to prohibit traders from setting up stalls on ecclesiastical properties or on sidewalks.
 It was not until a fire in 1849 removed structures between the market and Great St. Mary's that there became possible the expansion of the marketplace from its original site, which covered the east and south sides of the current market square.
 The fountain now in the marketplace was a replacement in 1855 for that of Hobson's Conduit, which itself superseded some kind of public water source whose presence is evidenced in 1429.